T. G. Richards and Company Store

 The T.G.
-Richards and Company Store, also known as Whatcom County Courthouse and James B. Steadman Post No. 24, is the first and oldest brick building in the state of Washington, United States, and is listed on the U.S. National Register of Historic Places.
+Richards and Company Store, also known as Whatcom County Territorial Courthouse, is the first and oldest brick building in the state of Washington, United States, and is listed on the U.S. National Register of Historic Places.

 History

 This two-story brick building was built in 1858 by the partnership of Thomas G. Richards and his brother Charles E. Richards, for a cost of US $8,000.
 A note in one of Howard Buswell's files, located in the Center for Pacific Northwest Studies, identifies John Alexander (a prominent settler on Whidbey Island) as being in charge of the construction.
 It was initially used as a storehouse of the T. G. Richards Company, supplying those stopping in what was then the town of Whatcom, Washington Territory, on their way to the Fraser Canyon Gold Rush.
 The building was constructed of brick manufactured in San Francisco.
 In Spring of 2012, the bricks were scientifically matched to a Nagle brick fragment.
 Nagle was an early brick maker in the city.
 The bark Ann Parry brought the bricks to Bellingham Bay on July 16, 1858.
 The Daily Alta California Shipping Intelligence listed her carrying 100,000 bricks and 73 barrels of lime.
 A second ship, the DM Hall, may have brought the windows and doors.
 In 1863, the building was sold to Whatcom County for the price of US$2,000, to be used as the (third) County Courthouse for Whatcom County.
 Court matters such as trials were handled in Port Townsend, not Whatcom.
 However, the building has become known as the "Territorial Courthouse", because of its role as the county courthouse in the days before statehood.
 In addition, the building served as the jail, and in 1873, became the home of the Bellingham Bay Mail newspaper.
 By 1877, a pharmacy was being run on the first floor.